TEAMMATES/teammates/docs/development.md

 1. Go to any administrator page, e.g `/web/admin/home`.
 You may be prompted to log in.
   You will be granted access only if your account has admin permission as defined in `build.properties`.

-1. When logged in as administrator, ***masquerade mode*** can also be used to impersonate instructors and students by adding `user=username` to the URL e.g `http://localhost:8080/web/student/home?user=johnKent@example.com` where the user to impersonate has a `username` of `johnKent@example.com`.
+1. When logged in as administrator, ***masquerade mode*** can also be used to impersonate instructors and students by adding `user=email` to the URL.
+Developers who want to use masquerade mode have to ensure that the username is the email address used to verify the user, e.g user@email.com, when signing up mock instructors. e.g `http://localhost:8080/web/student/home?user=johnKent@example.com` where the user to impersonate has a `username` of `johnKent@example.com`.

 </panel>